Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 = 1.5.0 =
 * Updated libraries.
 * Made local code files have their own translatable domain by WPML.
+* Better handling of ACF custom CSS and JS to disable or hide fields.

 = 1.4.1 =
 * DWS Modules as a whole now get loaded before DWS Plugins.